rkhera04/Book-Recommendations/README.md

 ### Interface
 - Search Query: Select a research paper from the drop-down menu.
 - Filters: Filter by content, author, year, or publisher.
-- Pagination: Navigate through search results with pagination.
+- Pages: Navigate through search results with pagination.

 ## Installation